-In order to put a date on the historical beginnings of distance education and online degree offerings, such as rn nursing to marketing to psychology, one has to first define what is distance education or even what is education.
+In order to put a date on the historical beginnings of distance education, one has to first define what is distance education or even what is education.
 According to the Webster dictionary, education is the process of educating or teaching in order to develop the knowledge, skill, or character of the person being educated.
 With such a broad definition the origins of education are directly related in time to the origins of human communication since a great part of communication is to show how something is done or where something is.

 In fact improvements in communication skills and tools can be easily paralleled to improvements in education effectiveness over the ages of civilizations.
 By decoding the hieroglyphs that were engraved a few thousand years ago we are now learning how Egyptians were embalming their kings and basically telling successors how to carry these tasks.
 Archaeological studies of other civilizations are revealing similar aptitudes to transfer information and educate through various media, from smoke signals to Morse coding.
 When the term online is added to education the time frame really shrinks tremendously.